Bit Blasting Probabilistic Programs: Conclusion and Future Work

 In this work, we motivated the need for new inference methods for hybrid probabilistic programs.
 We described \emph{bit blasting}, whereby hybrid probabilistic programs are succinctly discretized and then analyzed using algorithms for discrete inference.
 We characterized a class of continuous densities --- mixed-gamma densities --- for which bit blasting is not only succinct but also sound relative to an explicit discretization approach as well as provably efficient to analyze.
 We then presented a new PPL \hybit{} that employs a novel inference algorithm for hybrid programs based on bit blasting.
 We demonstrated the performance benefits of \hybit{} over existing approximate inference algorithms.

 In future work, we hope to expand the class of distributions that can be bit blasted soundly.
+We plan to investigate how \hybit{} can be extended to support hierarchical Bayesian models.
+We plan to enhance its usability by not requiring user to specify the hyperparameters for every probabilistic program.
 We are also interested to explore the integration of \hybit{} with other inference approaches, to leverage their relative strengths for support of a wider range of hybrid probabilistic programs.

-\begin{acks} The authors would like to thank previous and current members of Star AI lab for helpful discussions and various other Ph.D. students at the Department of Computer Science at UCLA for emotional support.
+\begin{acks} The authors would like to thank previous and current members of Star AI lab for helpful discussions and emotional support.
 This work was funded in part by the DARPA PTG Program under award HR00112220005, the DARPA ANSR program under award FA8750-23-2-0004, NSF grants \#IIS-1943641, \#IIS-1956441, \#CCF-1837129, and a gift from RelationalAI.
 GVdB discloses a financial interest in RelationalAI. \end{acks}